 How to calculate child support in Texas for a 50/50 possession schedule (equal actual parenting time) can be very different from Texas guideline child support with the Texas Standard Possession Order.
 Contractual alimony (spousal maintenance) can also affect child support.

 Texas guideline child support is calculated using a formula that requires the noncustodial parent to pay a specific percentage of that parent’s net monthly income as child support.
 The percentage depends on how many children that parent has to support.
-For a list of factors a judge can consider to deviate from Texas guideline child support and for a step by step explanation of how to calculate Texas guideline child support yourself click here.
+In general, the Texas guideline child support formula does not take into account how much money the custodial parent earns or has the capacity to earn.
+For a list of factors a judge can consider to deviate from Texas guideline child support and for a step by step explanation of how to calculate Texas guideline child support click here.

-Options for calculating child support in 50/50 parenting plans are: 1) Parents can agree to an amount of child support (including agreeing to guideline child support); or 2) offset each parent’s child support obligation; and 3) if there is alimony (spousal maintenance) too, parents can re-calculate child support based on the change alimony makes to each parent's incomes.
+Options for calculating child support in 50/50 parenting plans are: 1) Parents can agree to an amount of child support (including agreeing to guideline child support that one parent pays the other); or 2) offset each parent’s guideline child support obligation; and 3) if there is alimony (spousal maintenance) too, parents can re-calculate child support based on the change alimony makes to each parent's income.

 1. Agree to an Amount of Child Support the Same As or Different from Texas Guideline Child Support

 Parents may agree to an amount of child support the same as or different from Texas guideline child support that meets the children’s needs and works for each of them.
+There is an inherent expectation the Texas guideline child support should be lowered with 50/50 equal parenting time because the lop-sided parenting time of the Standard Possession Order and lop-sided children's expenses in the custodial parent's household go away.
 The amount of cash that needs to flow from one parent to the other to support the child in each household is determined by the parents' estimation of the child’s expenses in each household, identification of what expenses each parent pays, and evaluation of how much each parent can afford.

 2. “Offset” Child Support: